 I guess you know what tomorrow’s recipe is then.
 Use with my Pecan Filling.
 This makes six 4 inch tarts.
 If not using all the dough at once.
 Freeze the remaining dough.
 Bring to room temperate before rolling it out.

-Needless to say, I will put up Swedish candelabras up in my windows this year.
+Needless to say, I will put up Swedish candelabras in my windows this year.
 The candelabra has 7 electric candles that I put on timers and go on when it gets dark.
 Did I mention, these candelabras are very popular in Sweden?

 My Families Traditions:

 Since Sweden is very close to the North Pole.
 Consequently, there are parts of the country that are dark almost all winter long and light almost all summer long.
 Not to mention, By the way, Sweden has a long history of putting candles in the windows.
 The lights seem to glisten off the snow and make them appear brighter.
 Every window in Sweden during the Christmas season has light streaming from them.
-Years ago it was also meant as a way to be hospitable to your neighbor and helping everyone find their way home.
+Years ago it was also meant as a way to be hospitable to your neighbor and help everyone find their way home.
 Needless to say, you can not understand how beautiful seeing all these apartment houses with electric candelabras that resemble white candles (nowadays) glowing with white light beaming and reflecting their light off the beautiful white snow.
 It truly is a beautiful and calming sight to see.

 Above all, I remember my mother putting the candelabras up and the advent candles.
 Christmastime is a time for reflection and a time of reminiscing.
 It is a time that we reflect on past Christmas’s from our youth and with friends and family who are no longer on this earth.
 These beautiful window lights remind me of my family in Sweden, my childhood, and the many memories I have created with my family.
 Whatever happens, I hope this is a tradition that my children will carry on.
 Nevertheless, I hope that when they have homes of their own that they will replay these memories that we are making at Christmas time.